Many people around the world are denied their human rights every day.

 Based in The Hague, the International Criminal Court (ICC) is the first ever permanent court with the jurisdiction to prosecute individuals accused of the most serious crimes of international concern: genocide, crimes against humanity and war crimes.
 The Court was established by the Rome Statute for the International Criminal Court.
 The ICC is an independent international organisation, and is not part of the United Nations system.

-The Advisory Group of Human Rights, which consists of non-governmental experts, was created in 2010 by the FCO to give the Foreign Secretary the best possible information about human rights challenges; and for the Foreign Office to benefit from outside advice on the conduct of its policy.
+The Advisory Group of Human Rights, which consists of non-governmental experts, was created in 2010 to give the Foreign Secretary the best possible information about human rights challenges; and for the Foreign Office to benefit from outside advice on the conduct of its policy.
 The group discusses a wide range of human rights issues including those relating to conflict, security and counter-terrorism, the events of the Arab Spring, freedom of religion or belief, and business and human rights.

 The UK has signed up to international commitments on gender equality, including the UN Convention on the Elimination of all forms of Discrimination Against Women (CEDAW) and its Optional Protocol, and the non-binding Beijing Declaration and Platform for Action for Women.
 The Government Equalities Office works with all UK government departments and the Devolved Administrations to ensure that we meet these commitments.